goett2win/stamps/README.md

 The two exercises are solved by executing the Jupyter Notebook (IPython) "Exercises.ipynb".

-I used linux (Ubuntu 14.04 LTS) to prepare the code.

 ## Dependencies

 The notebook requires an installation of python and ipython (https://ipython.org/install.html).